somumahadev/ML/README.md

-# Feature Extraction and Classification Pipeline for MNIST Dataset using HOG and GLCM
+# Feature Extraction and Classification Pipelines